SS-Mehjabin/Dependability-Validation-Framework/ReadMe.md

 	sudo ip netns exec $PID ip link set eth3 up sudo ip netns exec $PID ip addr add IP_ADDRESS_OF_RESPECTIVE_GHOST_NODE_IN_NS3/16 dev eth3

 Repeat these steps for every physical node linked to ghost node.
+At this moment, we can run the ns-3 example codes using the following command:

+	python3 ./waf --run scratch/tap-wifi-virtual-machine

 ******************************************************************************************